 - Keto lemon meringue pie is just what you need to celebrate the start of spring.

 Coconut Flour Pie Crust - Gluten free

-Prick bottom and sides of crust with a fork.
+- Prick bottom and sides of crust with a fork.
 Use a pie crust shield to prevent burning the edges.

 - Bake crust at 400°F for 10 minutes.
 Cool completely on wire rack.

 Array ( [serving_size] => 1 [calories] => 165 [carbohydrates] => 6 [protein] => 3 [fat] => 14 [saturated_fat] => 9 [cholesterol] => 71 [sodium] => 213 [potassium] => 15 [fiber] => 3 [sugar] => 0 [vitamin_a] => 415 [calcium] => 10 [iron] => 0.5 [serving_unit] => slice )